Your Game Plan

 - Loans: Payments to the student that must be repaid with interest.
 They are offered through the United States government and private lenders.

-- GSA Employment: May include full-tuition waiver, health and dental benefits, and a monthly stipend.
+- Graduate Student Appointment (GSA) Employment: These limited and competitive positions - Graduate Student Instructor (GSI), Graduate Student Research Assistant (GSRA), and Graduate Student Staff Assistant (GSSA) - often include a full-tuition waiver, health and dental benefits, and a monthly stipend.
 There are three types of appointments.

 - Graduate Student Instructor (GSI) provides instruction in courses designed and supervised by faculty.
 Appointments are for one term.
 Time commitment varies by department and course.